-KA Code Knowledge Area %1862 Extension %1890 Extension %1862 Research %1890 Research 608 Community Resource Planning and Development 6% 803 Sociological and Technological Change Affecting Individuals, Families and Communities 62% 805 Community Institutions, Health, and Social Services 32% Total 100%
+KA Code Knowledge Area %1862 Extension %1890 Extension %1862 Research %1890 Research 608 Community Resource Planning and Development 20% 803 Sociological and Technological Change Affecting Individuals, Families and Communities 60% 805 Community Institutions, Health, and Social Services 20% Total 100%

-The key problem that needs to be addressed is how to assess, and assist, families and communities dependent on agriculture and other natural resource dependent industries in a way that will enable them to become more socially, politically and economically sustainable, while at the same time using their surrounding ecological systems in a manner that will preserve the ability of future generations to utilize their physical environment.
+The key problem that needs to be addressed is how to assess and assist families and communities dependent on agriculture and other natural resource dependent industries in a way that will enable them to become more socially, politically and economically sustainable, while at the same time using their surrounding ecological systems in a manner that will preserve the ability of future generations to utilize their physical environment.
 Stakeholders for such research include farm households (including small and medium sized farms comprising the vast majority of the U.S. farm population), individual and family entrepreneurs who utilize agricultural and other natural resource commodities (such as food processing firms and lumber mills), and those who are employed in these businesses, including women and minorities that have been traditionally underserved by land grant programs.
-Unless these industries can evolve in such as way as to minimize ecological impact while maximizing human well-being for all potential stakeholders, the communities in which these industries are based will weaken, with a corresponding negative impact on the lives of community residents, as well as the consuming public.
-Over the next five years, one of the primary objectives of the department's research program will be to address in greater depth the crucial role that diverse human populations, including women and minorities, play in structuring how human and ecological systems in agricultural and natural resource industries become interconnected.
+Other stakeholders are policy makers at the local, state and regional level.
+Unless these natural resource based industries can evolve in such as way as to minimize ecological impact while maximizing human well-being for all potential stakeholders, the communities in which these industries are based will weaken, with a corresponding negative impact on the lives of community residents, as well as the consuming public.
+One of the primary objectives of the department's research program is to assess new approaches for achieving patterns of sustainable community development.
+This includes an understanding of the potential role that women and minorities can play in improving the quality of human and ecological systems interaction in agricultural and natural resource industries.

 - In-State Extension

 - Multistate Research

+- In-State Research

 - Integrated Research and Extension

-- In-State Research